RoadieHQ/marketing-site/content/docs/scaffolder/scaffolder-actions-directory/index.md

 ---

-# Directory of available scaffolder actions
+# Directory of Open Source Backstage Scaffolder Actions

 This page attempts to provide a comprehensive directory of all open source Scaffolder actions available for Backstage with instructions and examples for each action.